-In 2012, non-employee directors were encouraged to own a minimum number of shares of our common stock equal to eight times the \$25,000 annual cash retainer earned by non-employee directors (a total of \$200,000), divided by the closing price of our common stock on the last trading day of the prior year (\$28.78).
-For 2012, the minimum number of shares required to be held was 6,949 shares.
-In October of 2012, the board approved an increase to the compensation of non-employee directors and adjusted the formula for calculating the minimum number of shares of common stock to five times the \$60,000 annual cash retainer earned by non-employee directors (a total of \$300,000).
-For 2013, the minimum number of shares is 10,482 shares, based on the multiple of five times the \$60,000 annual cash retainer (\$300,000), divided by the closing price of our common stock on December 31, 2012 (\$28.62).
-(See the section "Director Compensation" for more information regarding the changes to our nonemployee director compensation for 2013.)
+In 2013, non-employee directors were encouraged to own a minimum number of shares of our common stock equal to five times the \$60,000 annual cash retainer earned by non-employee directors, divided by the closing price of our common stock on the last trading day of the prior year (\$28.78).
+For 2013, the minimum number of shares was 10,482 shares.
+For 2014, the minimum number of shares is 9,325 shares, based on the same multiple of the annual cash retainer and the closing price of our common stock on December 31, 2013 (\$32.17).
 The minimum number of shares for the chairman of the board is the same as the number of shares for the other non-employee directors irrespective of the larger stock award made to the chairman of the board.
 Non-employee directors may accumulate the number of shares necessary to meet the minimum stock ownership level during the first five years after becoming a director.
-All of our non-employee directors either own the minimum number of shares or are within their first five years of service and accumulating shares.
+All of our non-employee directors either own the minimum number of shares or are expected to achieve the minimum number of shares within their first five years of service by accumulating shares received as part of their board compensation.